Wekios/nultien-blog/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template so I'm leaving the default README.

+Styling is done by [Tailwindcss](https://tailwindcss.com/) so it might seem ugly or strange to someone who's not used to it.

+**Missing** in this project: typescript, tests, proper notification system, custom user categories, better component folder structure.
+Reason this is not implemented is mostly because of:

+- Lack of time.
+- First time working with redux toolkit.
+- Adding some features feels redundant, ex: Adding full fledged notification system or CRUD for categories when there's a similar implementation of that for BlogPosts.

 ## Available Scripts

 `yarn` or `npm install` project to set it up.